-- Each robot must be able to stand or sit 1. freely by itself without additional supports.
-2. Robots must have automated reticulated articulated structures (arms, wheels, grippers, etc.).
-Game consoles that display on a screen are not considered robots and should either be entered in computer system division or energy management project.
-Robots requiring no assembly, just programming, such as Ozobots, are considered computer system projects as the skill is focused on the programming not on the construction of the robot. - 3.
-The robots dimensions must be no larger than 2' wide by 2' deep by 2' feet high and not exceed 15lbs. - 4 Each exhibitor is required to complete the "4-H STEM Robotics Exhibit Information Form" which is available through your local K-State Research and Extension office or at STEM4KS.com.
-This form must be attached to the outside of a 10" x 13" manila envelope.
-This information is required at entry time. - Each exhibitor is required to include a 5. copy the robot's construction plans and instructions for operations with their exhibit.
-Place the plans inside the 10" x 13" envelope. - Each exhibitor is required to include at 6. least two photographs of the robot.
+- must be attached to the outside of a 10" x 13" manila envelope.
+This information is required at entry time. - Each exhibitor is required to include a copy the robot's construction plans and instructions for operations with their exhibit.
+Place the plans inside the 10" x 13" envelope. - 6.
+Each exhibitor is required to include at least two photographs of the robot.
 One photo must show the exhibitor during the construction phase and one photo must show the robot during an actual time of operation.
-Photographs should be mounted on one side of an 81/6" x 11" page and placed inside the envelope. - All electronic components of the robot 7. must be covered or concealed with a protective enclosure.
+Photographs should be mounted on one side of an 81/6" x 11" page and placed inside the envelope. - 7.
+All electronic components of the robot must be covered or concealed with a protective enclosure.
 All robots must include on or/off switch for operation - 8.
 Robots may be powered by electricity, battery, water or solar source.
 Any robot powered by fossil fuels or flammable liquids will be Disqualified.
 Robots that include weaponry of any kind will be disqualified.
 Weaponry is defined as any instrument, possession or creation, physical and/or electrical that could be used to inflict damage and/or harm to individuals, animal life, and/or property - 9.
 Creativity will be strong criteria in judging "Robot Designed by Exhibitor: Remote controlled robots are allowed under certain conditions provided that the robot is not drivable.
 Robotic arms (hydraulic or electric) are allowed.
 A remote is allowed provided more than a single action happens when a single button is pressed on the remote, for example "a motor spins for 3 seconds, at which point an actuator is triggered, then the motor spins for 3 more seconds."
-Remote controlled cars, boats, planes and/or action figures, etc. are not allowed. - 10.
-Educational displays are not to exceed a standard commercial 3 X 4 tri-fold display board.
+Remote controlled cars, boats, planes and/or action figures, etc. are not allowed. - Educational displays are not to exceed a standard commercial 3 X 4 tri-fold display board